4.9

 • Participated in training sessions for junior engineers, enhancing team efficiency and knowledge transfer.

-• Company Name: Mention the full name of the organisation for context.
+• Company Name: Include the full company name so the reader can place the scale or industry context.

-• Employment Dates: Include month and year to denote the tenure precisely.
+• Employment Dates: Use month and year so your timeline is easy to follow.

 Takeaway